 Go on a Microbrewery Tour

-I usually do a self-guided brewery tour with a combination of walking and using Uber while I’m in town, but if you’re after a more organized tour the San Diego Microbrewery Tour is a good place to start.
+I usually do a self-guided brewery tour with a combination of walking and using Uber while I’m in town, but if you’re after a more organized tour this San Diego Microbrewery Tour is a good place to start.

-With over 100 breweries in the greater San Diego county, you’re spoiled for choice.
+This is one the best things to do around San Diego, especially if you’re a fan of good beer, and with over 100 breweries in the greater San Diego county, you’re spoiled for choice.